2021 Young Artist Competition

-1. Application Fee: $65 USD.
-All applicants must be members of the I.C.A. and submit the Competition Application.
-Non-members wishing to apply may join the I.C.A. and become a member.
+1. Application Fee: $75 USD.
+All applicants must be members of the ICA and submit the Competition Application.
+Non-members wishing to apply may join the ICA and become a member.
 Join now!
 The application fee is non-refundable.

-2. Recording Instructions: Please provide a high-quality recording containing the following repertoire in the exact order listed.
-Repertoire must be recorded with accompaniment when appropriate.
+2. Recording Instructions: Please provide a high-quality audio recording containing all repertoire in the exact order as listed in the competition announcement.
+Due to COVID restrictions, applicants may elect to record all repertoire without piano accompaniment in order to ensure the safety of the applicant.
+The ICA assures that the judging will be based solely on the performance of the clarinetist.
 Any published edition is acceptable.
 Each selection/movement should be listed as a single track, and should not contain your name.
 Please be aware that the quality of the recording will influence the judges.
 Recordings should not be edited and only continuous performances of entire works or movements are allowed.

 3. A photocopy of the contestant’s driver’s license, passport or birth certificate as proof of age.